jamessud/jamessud.github.io/_projects/words_34_cottonwood.md

 <br/><br/>

-Image: The Sleeping Man in a Greater Manchester Street.
-Harold Riley, 1973.
+Image: The Sleeping Man in a Greater Manchester Street, Harold Riley, 1973.
 Oil on canvas.